Nasaan Ka Man: Plot

-The doctor told that the hallucinations is caused by the trauma and Pilar is pregnant, resulted from Ito's sexual assault on her.
+The doctor said that the trauma caused the hallucinations and Pilar is pregnant, resulting from Ito's sexual assault on her.
 Fearing that Ito might come back, Pilar decided to elope with Joven.
 In the bus station, Joven was told by an old man (Dante Rivero) sitting next to him that he knows Lilia and Trining.
 The old man told Joven to return home and find a pile of hospital bills in the basement of their home.
 Pilar, while buying snacks before boarding, saw figures of Ito and became too scared to move.
-Joven asked Pilar to go home and look for the bills the old man is talking about.
+Joven asked Pilar to go home and look for the bills the old man was talking about.

-It was revealed that the old man was Lilia and Trining's father, Don Augusto, and the bills contain a letter for the sisters.
+It was revealed that the old man was Lilia and Trining's father, Don Augusto, and the bills contained a letter for the sisters.
 It was also revealed that he is not opposing Lilia and Nardo's relationship but Augusto found out that Trining was raped by Nardo.
-Augusto never intended to kill Nardo; the police was to shoot Nardo to cripple him and pay for his crime.
+Augusto never intended to kill Nardo; the police were to shoot Nardo to cripple him and pay for his crime.
 When Trining gave birth, Augusto decided to give the baby to an orphanage to cleanse the child from the sins of Nardo and that baby was revealed to be Pilar.

 Ito revealed himself to Pilar, Trining, and Lilia showing that he was alive all along.
 Ito, now mentally unstable with his obsession, tied the women and was about to start a killing frenzy.
 As Ito was about to rape Pilar again, Lilia was able to untie herself and hit Ito with a shovel knocking him unconscious.
 Pilar looks for Joven for help.
 As Pilar and Joven hugged each other, the sister asked who is Pilar talking to.
 Pilar realized that she was only talking to Joven's spirit.
 Pilar's love for Joven stops Joven's spirit from passing on and Joven is in denial of his death.
 It was revealed that Joven is unconscious after his fall from the cliff and Ito, who gained consciousness first, delivered the killing blow by hitting Joven's head with a rock.
-In denial of his death, he is confronted by Augusto, who reveals to be dead also, to let Pilar go so Joven's spirit can pass on.
+In denial of his death, he is confronted by Augusto, who reveals himself to be dead also, to let Pilar go so Joven's spirit can pass on.

-When Pilar gave birth, Joven revealed himself to Pilar one last time showing their love for each other wherever they are.
-After their goodbyes, Joven and Augusto's spirit pass on.
+When Pilar gave birth, Joven revealed himself to Pilar one last time showing their love for each other wherever they were.
+After their goodbyes, Joven and Augusto's spirits pass on.

-In the final scene, Pilar, still lonely for Joven's death, cries next to Joven's grave, laid next to Lilia and Trining's parents.
-The sisters cleaned their father's grave as sign of their forgiveness and Ito is detained in a mental institution.
+In the final scene, Pilar, still lonely about Joven's death, cries next to his grave, which lies next to Lilia and Trining's parents.
+The sisters cleaned their father's grave as a sign of their forgiveness and Ito is detained in a mental institution.